fybrik/dremio-module/README.md

 ```

 ### Deploy Fybrik application
-The following `fybrikapplication` deploys a dremio cluster (if specificed so by the dremio-module) and configures it via a k8s job, which registers the Iceberg asset in dremio and applies the policy to create a virtual dataset.
+The following `fybrikapplication` deploys a Dremio cluster (if specificed so by the Dremio-module) and configures it via a k8s job, which registers the Iceberg asset in Dremio and applies the policy to create a virtual dataset.

 ```bash
 kubectl apply -f sample/fybrikapplication.yaml